sindresorhus/awesome-nodejs/readme.md

 - [module-best-practices](https://github.com/mattdesl/module-best-practices) - Some good practices when writing new npm modules.
 - [The Node Way](http://thenodeway.io) - An entire philosophy of Node.js best practices and guiding principles exists for writing maintainable modules, scalable applications, and code that is actually pleasant to read.
 - [You Don't Know Node.js](https://github.com/azat-co/you-dont-know-node) - Introduction to Node.js core features and asynchronous JavaScript.
+- [The Modern JavaScript Tutorial](https://javascript.info) - A complete and modern Javascript course, from beginner to advance.

 ### Discovery